Private Aggregation in Hierarchical Wireless Federated Learning with Partial and Full Collusion: Introduction

 \section{Introduction}

 Federated learning consists of a set of clients collaboratively training a neural network on private local data through the help of a central entity, referred to as the federator \cite{mcmahan2017communication}.
-The training process is based on optimization procedures such as gradient descent, which iteratively updates the parameters of a model (e.g., a neural network) subject to gradient computations with respect to a certain criterion, usually a loss function.
+The training process is based on optimization procedures such as gradient descent, which iteratively updates the parameters of a model (e.g., a neural network) subject to gradient computations with respect to a differentiable loss function.
 To avoid moving the clients' data to the federator, at every iteration of the gradient descent algorithm each client evaluates the gradient of the loss function on their private data and sends the result to the federator.
-The partial computations are then aggregated by the federator to update the model parameters.
+The federator then aggregates the partial computations to update the global model parameters.

 In the original proposal of federated learning \cite{mcmahan2017communication}, each of the clients directly sends their computational results (i.e., the local model updates) to the federator.
 However, this gives rise to model inversion attacks that can possibly allow the federator to learn the clients' private data \cite{jeon2021gradient}.
 Since privacy of the clients' data is of paramount importance, the concept of secure aggregation (to which we shall refer as \emph{private aggregation}) has been introduced in \cite{bonawitz2017practical}.
 Ideas from secret sharing \cite{shamir1979how,blakley1979safeguarding,mceliece1981sharing} and secure multi-party computation \cite{cramer2015secure} are used to aggregate the partial computations of the clients in a privacy-preserving manner.
-The federator is guaranteed only to observe the aggregation of all partial computations, i.e., only the information necessary to update the model parameters of the neural network.
+The federator is guaranteed to only observe the aggregation of all partial computations, i.e., only the information necessary to update the global model parameters of the neural network.